istresearch/kibana-object-format/README.md

+**Starting with Kibana 7.12, the multi-fields and list of objects are now displayed and filterable by Kibana itself without the use if this plugin.
+Development of this project has ceased and we will not be maintaining it going forward.** Here is one of several PRs introducing the changes making this plugin obsolete: https://github.com/elastic/kibana/issues/77107.

 # kibana_object_format

 This Kibana plugin enables you to configure field formatters for arrays of objects in the Discover tab and Search tables in dashboards.